 - i.
 A summary of facility performance compared to the key performance metrics listed in the Operations Plan; - ii.
 Influent sources and flow rates, including alternate sources; - iii.
 Selenium and nitrate load removal; - iv.
 Quantities of reagents used and residuals generated; - v.
 Details on continuous improvement initiatives; - vi.
-A description of any incidents including process upsets, spills, issues with and bypasses of the Authorized Works, including recirculation events; - vii.
-A summary of all non-compliances with the requirements of Appendix 4, submitted in an Annual Status Form; - viii.
-A map of monitoring locations with EMS and permittee descriptors; - ix.
+A description of any incidents including process upsets, spills (quantity and quality, including analytical results), issues with and bypasses of the Authorized Works, including recirculation events and contingency discharges; - vii.
+Quantity and quality of effluent (e.g., non-hazardous waste liquids) discharged to the Turnbull South Pit Tailings Storage Facility; - viii.
+A summary of all non-compliances with the requirements of Appendix 4, submitted in an Annual Status Form; - ix.
+A map of monitoring locations with EMS and permittee descriptors; - x.
 A summary and evaluation of key operational and receiving environment monitoring data associated with the selenium and nitrate treatment facilities and all analytical results from the monitoring plans in Appendix 4 for the reporting year.
-Data must be suitably tabulated (i.e., excel spreadsheets), with appropriate graphs and comparison of results to limits, Approved and Working Water Quality Guidelines, Site Performance Objectives, or other criteria and benchmarks as specified by the director; - x.
-If Site Performance Objectives in Appendix 4 are exceeded the permittee must provide an interpretation of significance, and the status of corrective actions and/or ongoing investigations; - xi.
-All acute toxicity test-specific reports from the laboratory and an interpreted summary and discussion of results, including recommendations and all subsequent actions; - xii.
+Data must be suitably tabulated (i.e., excel spreadsheets), with appropriate graphs and comparison of results to limits, Approved and Working Water Quality Guidelines, Site Performance Objectives, or other criteria and benchmarks as specified by the director; - xi.
+If Site Performance Objectives in Appendix 4 are exceeded the permittee must provide an interpretation of significance, and the status of corrective actions and/or ongoing investigations; - xii.
+All acute toxicity test-specific reports from the laboratory and an interpreted summary and discussion of results, including recommendations and all subsequent actions; - xiii.
 All acute toxicity test lab reports must include data and/or observations for hardness, alkalinity, pH, temperature, and formation of precipitate either in the vessel or on the organism.